 How do I know which ones grow best in my area?
 What should I plant together?
 Which plants will be perennial or annual?

-Well, don’t worry because we’re here to help with these tips on planting a herb garden!
+Don’t worry because we’re here to help with these tips on planting a herb garden!

-I know the older I get, the less energy I have for trying a bunch of new things.
+The older I get, the less energy I have for trying a bunch of new things.

 There are three basic types of herbs- herbaceous, evergreen, and annual.